ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab06.md

 2. If you are working as a pair, make sure that you submit as a pair on Gradescope at the end of the lab.
 Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.

-3. Go to github and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).
+3. Go to github and create a git repo for this lab following the naming convention specified in previous labs.
 If you are working with a partner only one of you needs to create the repo.

 4. If you are working with a partner and you are the one who created the github repo, add your partner as a collborator on the repo